twpayne/find-duplicates/README.md

 2. Secondly, with the observation that files can only be duplicates if they are the same size, it only reads file contents once it has found at more than one file with the same size.
 This significantly reduces both the number of syscalls and the amount of data read.
+Furthermore, as the shortest possible runtime is the time taken to read the largest file, larger files are read earlier.
 3. Thirdly, files contents are hashed with a fast, non-cryptographic hash.

 All components run concurrently.